City Cast Pittsburgh logo

 Check, Check, and Check Again

-After romping around Pittsburgh’s parks, throw your clothes into the dryer on a heated setting, then perform a thorough tick-check on your body.
-Be sure to examine all of the warmest areas like your armpits, groin, and behind your ears.
+After time in the garden or local parks, throw your clothes into the dryer on a high setting and perform a thorough tick-check on your body.
+Make sure to check all the warmest areas like your armpits, groin, and behind your ears.
 Ticks can be as small as poppy seeds and easily hide in hair, so the more thorough you are, the safer you’ll be.

 Safely Remove Ticks

-Use fine-tipped tweezers to pull the tick out of your skin, then clean the area with rubbing alcohol or soap and water.
+Did you find one on your skin or your pet?
+Don’t panic!
+First, use fine-tipped tweezers to pull out the tick, taking care to grab as close to the skin as possible.
+After it’s removed, clean the area with rubbing alcohol or soap and water.
 Put the tick in a container with rubbing alcohol or flush it down the toilet to be sure it doesn’t reattach or spread diseases.
-Or, you can test the tick for diseases by sending it to PA’s free Tick Lab.

 Watch Your Symptoms